Current and completed PhD projects

 Supervisors: Dr Agustïn Parise and Dr Donna Yates

 Description: Wherever there are categories, ambiguous cases defy classification.
 This opens up a fundamental, intriguing question of law with its need for clarity and certainty: What challenges do law and legal institutions face when dealing with ambiguous, contested objects?
-My project investigates this by studying the interaction of the law with a particular group of ambiguous objects: fossils.
-It undertakes to understand the challenges that law, legal institutions, and lawyers face and pave the way toward better legal protection for the palaeontological heritage.
+The proposed research investigates this by studying the interaction of the law with several groups of ambiguous objects: fossils, human remains, meteorites, and amber.
+It undertakes to understand the challenges that law, legal institutions, and lawyers face and pave the way toward better legal protection for the palaeontological and geological heritage.

 Name: Ruben Tans